gagadzha/modeling-production-capability/README.md

 ## 9. Main code

-Certainly!
-Here's a summary of the code in bullet points:

 - **Data Preparation:**
   - Generates sample production data.
   - Cleans data for Brussels (BRU) and Stockholm (STO).